ThreeDotsLabs/watermill/docs/content/docs/pub-sub.md

 #### Ack/Nack mechanism

-It is *Subscriber's* responsibility to handle `Ack` and `Nack` from message.
+It is *Subscriber's* responsibility to handle `Ack` and `Nack` from a message.
-Proper implementation should wait for `Ack` or `Nack` before consuming next message.
+A proper implementation should wait for `Ack` or `Nack` before consuming the next message.

 **Important Subscriber's implementation notice**:
 Ack/offset to message's storage/broker **must** be sent after Ack from Watermill's message.
-If it wouldn't, it is possibility to lose messages when process will die before messages was processed.
+If it wouldn't, it is a possibility to lose messages when the process will die before messages were processed.

 #### `Close()`